-The Executive Board of the Action Committees shall be empowered, upon recommendation of either the Action Committee Trustee or Director of Student Programming, to dismiss from his/her position any Action Committee Chair, Project Coordinator, or Committee Coordinator who has failed to perform the duties of his/her position.
-The Officer in question must be given one warning and then, upon further complaint, the opportunity to answer the charges against them in writing or in person before a meeting of the Executive Committee.
-A vote of at least two-thirds (2/3) of the Executive Committee shall be necessary for dismissal.
-The Executive Committee shall fill vacant positions through appointment, with approval from the Board of Trustees.
+The Executive Board of the Action Committees shall be empowered to dismiss from his/her position any Action Committee Chair or Committee Coordinator who has failed to perform the duties of his/her position.
+The Officer in question must be given one written warning and then, upon further complaint, the opportunity to answer the charges against them in writing or in person before a meeting of the Executive Board.
+A vote of at least two-thirds (2/3) of the Executive Board shall be necessary for dismissal.
+The Executive Board shall fill vacant positions through appointment.
+(2004)